-The number of social media marketing platforms someone can join today seems almost endless.
+The number of social media marketing platforms a law firm or attorney can join today seems almost endless.
 There are new social media marketing companies that are created every day, and it seems like there is a new social media website to figure out every few weeks!

-This post aims to help you navigate which social media marketing platforms to use, as well as guide you through the process so you get set up for success with social media marketing.
+This post aims to help your law firm navigate which social media marketing platforms to use, as well as guide you through the process so you get set up for success with social media marketing.

 What you will learn: